 The Default Behavior with Cursors

 For the most part, the default cursor type is TYPE_FORWARD_ONLY.
-However, for some databases, we have the following specific settings:
+The following table summarizes the out-of-the-box cursor settings:

 |SAP ASE, IQ (formerly Sybase)||TYPE_FORWARD_ONLY|

 Setting the Cursor Type - or No Cursor

 You can set specific cursors for specific JDBC drivers to use in the Agent config, or you can set a driver/Agent combination to use no cursor at all.
 This is done by editing the configuration XML for the Agent.
 Note that this setting is on both a per-Agent level and a per-JDBC driver level.
 So, if you want all of your Agents to use the same cursor type for the same driver, you'll need to edit the agentconfig.xml file for each Agent.
 Also, it is important to stress that once the cursor type is set for a particular driver, the driver will use that cursor for all of its Connections.